anjan1995/Test23/Readme.md

     - Do NOT mix unusual and notable activity
     - Do NOT invent missing data
     - Do NOT output instructions in narrative
+    -

+    gpt text

+Generate a complete SAR recommendation narrative using the following data:

+{{input_data}}

+{{template}}

+**Instructions:**

+1. Use ONLY the provided JSON data.
+Do NOT infer, fabricate, estimate, or assume values.
+2. Section order: Alerting Activity / Reason for Review, Scope of Review, Summary of the Investigation, Conclusion (with blank lines between sections).
+3. Never reference JSON field names in the output.
+Use only human-readable narrative.
+4. Never output placeholder text such as "N/A", "No data", or technical field names.

+---

+**Alerting Activity / Reason for Review:**

+- Output: "{ItemId}: {Account Type(s) and Number(s)} alerted in {Alerting Month(s)} for {alerting reason}."
+- Account Type(s) and Number(s): Extract from alertingAccounts[].
+- Alerting Month(s): Extract MM/YYYY from alertingAccounts[].alertingDates (use earliest date as reference).
+- Alerting reason: Extract customLanguage from alertingTxnsSummary.credit[] and alertingTxnsSummary.debit[].
+Combine and deduplicate.

+If priorSARs[] exists:
+Append: "There was a prior SAR (ID: {id}) filed on {filingDate} for {amountReported} involving {subject names} for {reason}."
+If priorSARs[] is missing or empty, omit this portion.

+---

+**Scope of Review:**

+- Output: "{fromDate} to {toDate}" in MM/DD/YYYY format from scopeOfReview object.

+---

+**Summary of the Investigation (Red Flags, Supporting Evidence, etc.):**

+Output subsections in this order with blank lines between each:

+Who:
+- Describe account types, numbers, opening date, location, customer name, occupation, employer, and customer since date using accounts[] and subjects[].

+---

+When/What:

+STRICT DATA SOURCE RULE:

+Use ONLY numeric totals from:
+accounts[].unusualTxnsSummary.credit[].total
+accounts[].unusualTxnsSummary.debit[].total

+DO NOT use amounts from:
+- notableActivity[]
+- priorSARs[]
+- transaction-level records
+- alerting summaries
+- any other arrays or fields

+Array presence does NOT indicate activity.
+Activity exists ONLY if the numeric total > 0.
+Zero totals must be treated as non-existent.

+Step 1:
+Calculate total_credit = sum of all unusualTxnsSummary.credit[].total across all accounts.

+Step 2:
+Calculate total_debit = sum of all unusualTxnsSummary.debit[].total across all accounts.

+Step 3:
+If total_credit = 0 AND total_debit = 0,
+Output exactly:
+"No reportable unusual transaction activity was identified during the review period."
+Do not generate grouping text.

+Step 4:
+If activity exists,
+Group transactions ONLY from unusualTxnsSummary by exact combination of:
+- transaction type
+- customLanguage

+For each unique group:
+group_total = sum of matching totals across all accounts.

+Exclude groups where group_total = 0.
+Do NOT merge different transaction types.
+Do NOT merge different customLanguage values.

+Step 5:
+The sum of all group_total values MUST equal: total_credit + total_debit.
+If not equal, recalculate using ONLY unusualTxnsSummary values.

+Date range:
+Use earliest minTransactionDate and latest maxTransactionDate from unusualTxnsSummary only.

+---

+Notable Activity (if applicable):

+If accounts[].notableActivity[] exists and contains items:
+Describe notable activity grouped by type/customLanguage.

+IMPORTANT:
+Notable Activity amounts must NEVER be included in:
+- When/What totals
+- SAR total
+- Credit/Debit determination

+If notableActivity is missing or empty, omit this subsection.

+---

+Where/How (if applicable):

+For CASH or CHECK transactions:
+List locations if they exist.

+For other transaction types (Wire, ACH, RTP, POS, etc.):
+For CREDIT transactions: entity represents sender/remitter.
+For DEBIT transactions: entity represents receiver/beneficiary.

+Only include locations or entities if they contain data.
+If none exist, omit this subsection.

+---

+Why:

+"The activity is unusual because"
+Follow with analysis[] items as a numbered list.
+If analysis[] is missing or empty, output:
+"The activity is unusual based on the patterns identified during review."

+---

+**Conclusion:**

+Calculate SAR total using ONLY: total_credit + total_debit
+(from unusualTxnsSummary only)

+Determine source of funds using ONLY total_credit and total_debit:

+If total_credit > 0 AND total_debit = 0:
+Use phrase: "derived from credits"

+If total_credit = 0 AND total_debit > 0:
+Use phrase: "derived from debits"

+If total_credit > 0 AND total_debit > 0:
+Use phrase: "derived from credits and debits"

+Never use:
+- "and/or"
+- "both" unless both totals > 0
+- debit amounts from notableActivity

+Output:
+"In conclusion, a SAR is recommended to report unusual {transaction type(s)} activity involving USB account {account number(s)} and subject {subject name(s)}.
+The unusual activity totaled ${SAR total} {derived phrase} between {date range}."

+---

+Formatting Rules:

+- Join multiple values with commas and "and" before final item.
+- Format all currency values with commas and two decimals.
+- Ensure all dates are in MM/DD/YYYY format.
+- Do NOT output JSON structures or technical references.